Aquaponics Library

 Date: Mon, 18 Jan 1999

-You said:"I have set up a simple, portable, and hopefully
+You said:"I have set up a simple, portable, and hopefully graphic demonstration

-graphic demonstration of the value of castings.
-2 Meter long
+of the value of castings.
+2 Meter long Kmart plastic window boxes, one filled

-compost +10% castings sown with lettuce and radishes.
-I saw
+with compost and one with compost +10% castings sown with lettuce and radishes.

 _____________________________________________________________________________